SimonS98/HMDVR_Attention_Research/README.md

 ### If you want, here is my [presentation slides](/SixiongSheng_Slides_Thesis.pdf).

 ### My [data and R script](/Data) is open for viewing, you can also check out my [results](/Data/Result).

+Here is the [link](https://github.com/SimonS98/HMDVR_Attention_Research) to trace back to this github site